We all know the importance of curb appeal and how property values increase when your community looks fresh and beautiful after painting.

-If you have faded, cracked and peeling paint consider painting now to save lots of money in the future.
+If you have faded, cracked and peeling paint considers painting now to save lots of money in the future.
 The longer surfaces are exposed to the elements, the more repair they’ll need.
-The extra labor, and material cost of your painting project could increase by 15 to 20 percent (or even more), due to the extra preparation and priming it will take to properly restore a surface.
+The extra labor and material cost of your painting project could increase by 15 to 20 percent (or even more), due to the extra preparation and priming it will take to properly restore a surface.
 Waiting just a few more years of wet winters and hot summers will end up costing you more, not saving you money.

 Oftentimes, exposed surfaces are beyond repair and need to be replaced.
 The additional labor and materials to replace damaged, dry-rot wood or rusted-out wrought iron can increase your project cost by 50% or more depending on the severity of the damage.

-Pro Tips On Low Cost HOA Maintenance
+Pro Tips On Low-Cost HOA Maintenance

 All the experts agree that scheduling inspections every few years to maintain painted surfaces is the best way to protect your community.